mahadevan-k/react-slim/README.md

 centralized state management involves complexities in desiging the state for large applications.

-ChatGPT also pointed out that I don't use a virtual DOM for efficient updates to the UI, but on researching this topic, again, I found it unnecessary since react-slim only updates components whose state has changed, unlike React which re-renders the entire DOM tree on every state update.
+ChatGPT also pointed out that I don't use a virtual DOM for efficient updates to the UI, but on researching this topic, again, I found it unnecessary since react-slim only evaluates components whose state has changed, unlike React which evaluates the entire DOM tree on every state update.

 # How this library will evolve